Karen starring in Tennessee Williams’ West Coast Premiere of Baby Doll at The Fountain Theatre in Los Angeles, CA (June 29 thru October 30, 2016).

 Fountain Theatre Actress Karen Kondazian at Book Soup.
 Read the announcement.

-Women Writing the West Blog post.
+Women Writing the West Blog post on The Whip.
 Read the post.

 Read how Kondazian liberates Charley Parkhurst’s story in her novel The Whip.